It goes without saying that core strength should be high up on your training priority list.

 Contents

-Which is better?
-Neither.
-They’re different.
-The best approach is to perform a combination of the two types of exercises throughout your weekly workout regime.
+Isometric ab exercises are different from, but not better than, dynamic exercises.
+Ideally, you should perform a combination of the two types of exercises throughout your weekly workout regime.

 Research has shown that isometric training can be beneficial in producing strength gains.
 The static nature of isometric exercises can be especially useful to those who have a limited range of movement, as they only need to be in a single position.

-Top 10 Isometric Core Exercises
+Top 10 Isometric Ab Exercises

 1. Pillar Hold